4 Best Ways To Fix Sweet Iced Coffee Forever

 1. Too Much Sweetener

-The obvious answer is that too much sugar or another sweetener got added.
-Maybe the coffeeshop misunderstood, maybe you ordered wrong, maybe they just made a mistake.
+The obvious answer is that too much sugar or another sweetener was added.
+Maybe the coffee shop misunderstood, maybe you ordered wrong, maybe they just made a mistake.
 Or, it’s just how the drink is supposed to be.
-Many iced coffees have things added to them and some kind of sweeteners is often one of those things.
+Many iced coffees have things added to them and some kind of sweetener is often one of those things.

 If you made iced coffee at home, you probably know how much sugar you added and if someone else made it for you, gently request less sugar next time.
 Some other additives like condensed milk or syrups can of course also add a lot of sweetness.
 Condensed milk is often used in Vietnamese coffee and will make it very sweet.